jkesanen/to25-solver/README.md

 ## Solver

 This solver tries to go through all the possible combinations of numbers by following the rules.
 All the solved boards (no empty squares, 25 reached) are printed.
-At the end the number of solving combinations and dead-end games are printed.
+At the end the number of solving combinations and dead-end boards are printed.

 ## Why?

-* I remembered this simple game and wanted to find out the number of possible winning combinations.
+* I remembered this simple puzzle and wanted to find out the number of possible winning combinations.
-* Wanted to document the game and its rules somewhere.
+* Wanted to document the puzzle and its rules somewhere.
 Perhaps someone finds it good fun.
 * Took the opportunity to check out some new C++17 features.
 * Brushed up my CMake knowledge by reading several blog posts regarding "Modern CMake".